ramuta/gae-2nd-gen-examples/simple-app-datastore-tests/README.md

 To **shut down** the web app click the **red square icon** below the reload button.

-Alternatively, you can run the web app via the Terminal:
+Alternatively, you can run the web app via the Terminal with this command:

     python main.py

 In this case you'll have to shut it down using CTRL+C combo.

+Or, if you'd like to use Flask's auto-reloading features, run the web app with these two commands:

+    export FLASK_APP=main.py
+    flask run --host localhost --port 8080 --reload

+This will automatically reload your app whenever you make any changes in your Python files.

+### Properly shutting down the Datastore Emulator (if not using run.py)

+The easiest way to shut down the Datastore Emulator is to properly shut down the Terminal window:

 ### Properly shutting down the Datastore Emulator (if not using run.py)